wikijm/staaldraad.github.io/_posts/2015-06-17-huawei-quidway-snmp-and-passwords.markdown

 Happy router/firewall hunting!

 As an added bonus, a script to decrypt passwords stored in Huawei config files (older configs used a known key and DES encryption).
-[Huawei Decrypt]({https://gist.github.com/staaldraad/605a5e40abaaa5915bc7})
+Just another python script: [Huawei Decrypt]({https://gist.github.com/staaldraad/605a5e40abaaa5915bc7})